Human Nutrition Department

 Nutrition in Chronic Disease

-Nutrition care principles will be applied while examining the epidemiology, pathophysiology, and role of nutrition in the prevention and management of chronic diseases including, but not limited to, weight management, cardiovascular disease, diabetes mellitus, and renal disease.
+Nutrition care principles will be applied while examining the epidemiology, pathophysiology, and role of nutrition in the prevention and management of chronic diseases including, but not limited to, weight management, eating disorders, mental health, cardiovascular disease, diabetes mellitus, and renal disease.
 The course will explore and provide applications of the nutrition care process including medical terminology, nutrition counselling and documentation of care.
-Credit will be granted for only one of HNU 355 and HNU 352.
+Credit will be granted for only one of HNU 355 or HNU 352.
 Prerequisite: HNU 225, 351 concurrently.
-Three credits and lab.
+Three credits and nutrition counselling lab.

 Food Service & Food Production

 In this introduction to food service systems and quantity food production, principles, policies, and practices applied to the successful operation of quantity food service systems are examined.
 Topics include menu management; quantity recipe standardization and costing; procurement, production and service of quality food; marketing; quantity food service equipment; and environmental management.
-Prerequisites: HNU 262, 146.
+Prerequisites: HNU 262, 245; BSAD 112.
 Three credits and lab.

 Sport Nutrition

 This course involves identification of the specific nutrient needs of the individuals engaged in vigorous physical activity, with a focus on the role of nutrients in energy metabolism as a means to support exercise performance.
 Students will demonstrate an understanding of energy, nutrient and fluid guidelines appropriate for power, endurance and team sports and apply the guidelines to food choices for training and competition.
 Skills in evaluating scientific evidence in the field of sports nutrition will be emphasized.
-Prerequisite: CHEM 255; HNU 262.
+Credit will be granted for only one of HNU 363, HNU 298(2021-2024) and HNU 163.
+Prerequisites: CHEM 255; HNU 262.
 Three credits.

 Community Nutrition